Why Bird Global Inc. (BRDS)’s Most Recent Report Reveals Some Hints About Its Future

 BRDS’s Market Performance

-BRDS stocks went down by -3.64% for the week, with a monthly jump of 31.49% and a quarterly performance of -51.99%, while its annual performance rate touched -93.93%.
-The volatility ratio for the week stands at 17.90% while the volatility levels for the past 30 days are set at 10.62% for Bird Global Inc. The simple moving average for the period of the last 20 days is 13.94% for BRDS stocks with a simple moving average of -82.74% for the last 200 days.
+BRDS stocks went up by 1.32% for the week, with a monthly jump of 41.10% and a quarterly performance of -38.97%, while its annual performance rate touched -93.65%.
+The volatility ratio for the week stands at 25.07% while the volatility levels for the past 30 days are set at 12.81% for Bird Global Inc. The simple moving average for the period of the last 20 days is 16.11% for BRDS stocks with a simple moving average of -81.15% for the last 200 days.

 Analysts’ Opinion of BRDS